vmware/vic/tests/test-cases/Group1-Docker-Commands/1-7-Docker-Stop.md

 6. Issue docker start <containerID> to the VIC appliance
 7. Issue docker stop -t 2 <containerID> to the VIC appliance
 8. Issue docker stop fakeContainer to the VIC appliance
+9. Create a new container, start the container using govc/UI, attempt to stop the container using docker stop

 #Expected Outcome:
 * Steps 2-8 should each complete without error, and the response should be the containerID